Your longevity starts here

 Introduction

-What Counts as "Abnormal" Wearable Data?
+What Counts as 'Abnormal'

-In simple terms, "abnormal" data is any value or pattern that falls outside your typical, healthy range.
+In simple terms, abnormal data is any value or pattern that falls outside your typical, healthy range.
 Crucially, what's alarming for one person might be entirely normal for another.
 Understanding your personal baseline is key to accurate interpretation.

 • Resting Heart Rate (RHR) Thresholds: